ferrydeboer/fluentassertions-analysis/docs/hotspots_ndepend.md

 The other `Options` suffixed classes that is in the top 10 of types to fix query is the `AssertionOptions`.
 Given that the Options architecture is also under scrutiny and that change has already been classified as breaking fixing the problems identified.

+These are potentially not easiest to fix but given their relation to other parts and issues identified that relate to changing the services and configuration it makes sense incorporate a fix to this issue.

 # Conclusions